faiazhossain/redocusorus-barikoi-doc/flutter/Barikoi Map Place Picker/barikoi-map-place-picker.md

 ---
 sidebar_label: "Barikoi map place picker"
+title: "Barikoi map place picker"
 sidebar_position: 1
 ---

 <head>
   <title>Barikoi Documentation</title>
 </head>

-# Barikoi map place picker

 Barikoi Map Place picker is a flutter library that provides option to pick a place from map location or search using Barikoi Map and APIs.